What to drink in Europe

 Drinking tea in England is like eating meat pies in Australia - it's something that's so far ingrained in the country's culture that it would be a crime to travel there and not embrace it.
-From black tea (the most popular variety) to Earl Grey, drinking tea is often done in the morning as part of a morning or afternoon tea ritual, usually accompanied by little savory snacks and petit fours.
+From black tea (the most popular variety) to Earl Grey, drinking tea is often done in the morning as part of a morning or afternoon tea ritual, usually accompanied by little savoury snacks and petit fours.
 Whether you drink it with milk or by itself, a cup of tea will instantly rejuvenate your mind and body so you can finish your day of exploring the way you started it.

 3. Apfelwein (Germany)

-If beer and schnapps are not your things, Germany's version of apple cider - Apfelwein - should delight your taste buds and have them singing your praises.
+If beer and schnapps are not your things, Germany's version of apple cider - Apfelwein - should delight your tastebuds and have them singing your praises.
 Made with a combination of sour-tasting apples like "Bohnapfel" or "Speierling", this sparkling cider makes for a refreshing meal accompaniment and is considered to be one of Germany's signature beverages.

 4. Champagne (France)

 You can't get a beverage any more French than champagne - a sparkling wine stemming from the Champagne wine region.
 Drunk at either formal celebrations and events or at more casual dinners all over the world, it makes sense to have at least one glass of the bubbly stuff in the country where it originated.
-Unique and slightly sweet in flavor, this effervescent beverage is one to be enjoyed.
+Unique and slightly sweet in flavour, this effervescent beverage is one to be enjoyed.

 5. Ouzo (Greece)

 Go to any restaurant on the mainland or any one of the islands in Greece in the late afternoon or early evening and you'll notice people shouting "opa" quickly followed by a sip from a glass of ouzo.
 That's because it's one of the most famous beverages in this Mediterranean country and is brought out at any and every chance.
-Not just reserved for celebrations or special occasions, ouzo is to be slowly savored when the temperatures are warm and the vibes are high.
+Not just reserved for celebrations or special occasions, ouzo is to be slowly savoured when the temperatures are warm and the vibes are high.